 For a variety of reasons, outlined in a new essay of mine published by Project Syndicate, the global financial crisis hasn’t harmed sub-Saharan Africa much — and probably won’t.
 The reason, which I outline in a new essay being distributed to newspapers around the world by Project Syndicate, is that in Africa cash is king.
 Today’s capitalist crisis flows from a glut of credit — and now the burden of unsustainable debt in the aftermath of economic bubbles popping.
 Yet Africa’s reliance on cash — long viewed as a great economic hindrance is paradoxically a strength today.
 Home-mortage crisis?
 In Phoenix, yes, but not in Kampala or Accra, where most home buyers put down most or all of the purchase price.
 Debt in Africa is even a foreign concept for many business, whose owners rely often on “family capital,” raised from a network of relatives, friends and — significantly — members of a single ethnic group.

-Is Africa immune from financial contagion?
+Comments Off on Is Africa immune from financial contagion?